pammacdotnet/TypstPaper/paper.typ

 Typst Universe#footnote[http://typst.app/universe] is an online platform that offers a curated collection of templates and packages designed to automate Typst documents (@fig:universe).
 Users can find resources ranging from thesis templates to visualization tools, all aimed at simplifying the document creation process.
 The platform allows users to search, browse categories, and submit their own contributions, fostering a collaborative environment.
 Some of the packages present in this site are briefly described in @tab:packages.
 #figure(
   placement: none,
-  align(center)[#table(
+  caption: [Some of the most reputed packages in Typst Universe.], table(
     columns: (0.9fr, 4fr),
     align: (right, left),
     stroke: 0.01cm,
     table.header([*Package*], [*Description*]),
     table.hline(),
     [Touying],
-    [A powerful package for creating presentation
+    [A powerful package for creating presentation slides.], [Unify],
-      slides.],
-    [Unify],
-    [Simplifies the typesetting of numbers, units,
-      and ranges, similar to LaTeX's
+    [Simplifies the typesetting of numbers, units, and ranges, similar to LaTeX's siunitx @Wright11.], [Finite],
-      siunitx @Wright11.],
-    [Finite],
-    [Renders finite automata diagrams using
+    [Renders finite automata diagrams using `CeTZ`.],
-      `CeTZ`.],
     [Tiaoma],
-    [A barcode generator that supports various
-      barcode types by compiling Zint to
+    [A barcode generator that supports various barcode types by compiling Zint to WebAssembly.], [Problemst],
-      WebAssembly.],
-    [Problemst],
     [Template for problem sets, homeworks, or assignments.], [Quill],
-    [Quill is a package for quantum circuit diagrams#footnote[https://github.com/Mc-Zen/quill].], )],
+    [Quill is a package for quantum circuit diagrams#footnote[https://github.com/Mc-Zen/quill].], ),
-  kind: table,
-  caption: "Some of the most reputed packages in Typst Universe.", ) <tab:packages>
+) <tab:packages>